Threshold Test Charging: What Reps Need to Know

 โ Oppose remand (evidence weak, conditions sufficient)

-โ Chase CPS for 40-day review
+โ Chase CPS for the Full Code Test review

 โ Apply to court if review delayed